 If you are asking how to file an official complaint against Capital Investment Group, Inc. (CRD #14752) or one of its brokers with FINRA, it’s important to know that the firm has a history of regulatory violations, supervisory failures, and customer complaints.
 FINRA and state regulators have sanctioned Capital Investment Group for issues such as failure to disclose material information in offerings, inadequate supervision of outside business activities, and improper reporting practices.
 The firm has faced multiple censures, fines, and even license revocations in various states—highlighting systemic compliance problems.

-At the Law Offices of Robert Wayne Pearce, P.A., we have more than 45 years of experience helping investors file FINRA complaints and arbitration claims against firms like Capital Investment Group.
+At the Law Offices of Robert Wayne Pearce, P.A., we have experience helping investors file FINRA complaints and arbitration claims against firms like Capital Investment Group.
 These cases often involve fraud, negligence, or breach of fiduciary duty, and without skilled representation, many investors see their claims denied.

 If you suffered financial losses due to misconduct by Capital Investment Group or one of its financial advisors, our securities attorneys can guide you through the FINRA arbitration process, protect your rights, and fight to recover your investment losses.